 “Are you saved?
 Are you sure?”

-These questions are sometimes used to scare people into signing up for works-based insurance, which is bad.
-And they can trigger salvation-anxiety, which is really bad.
-But the questions themselves are legitimate.
+These questions are sometimes used to scare people into signing up for works-based insurance.
+They also trigger salvation-anxiety.
+Yet the questions are legitimate.

 In scripture we are exhorted to examine ourselves to see whether we are in the faith (2 Cor 13:5).
 This does not mean we should search ourselves for sin to see if we are still saved.
 “For don’t you know that Christ is in you?”